marouenes/imdb-rating-classifier/README.md

 # IMDB rating classifier

-This is a simple IMDB rating classifier application using the IMDB charts API.
+This is a simple IMDB rating classifier application that panalizes reviews in accordance with some rulesets.

 ## Overview